panha16/eurecom_basicos/REPORT.md

 int remove(char path_to_file_or_directory)
 ```
 The remove function removes the file or the directory specified by the argument.
 If it is a directory, it is only removed if it is empty.
-To remove a file, the function erases all the datablocks linked to the file and resets the inode.
+To remove a file, the function erases the datablock data and inode data from the filesystem.
+Then, it empties the datablocks by setting each character to the null character '\0'.

 ### write
 ```